trufflesuite/trufflesuite.com/public/blog/first-ever-truffle-retreat.md

 Before the retreat, I had met separately with Nick, Josh, and John to evaluate how they felt about their current roles at Truffle.
 We each talked about what they wanted to do both within the team and professionally, and how I could help them get there.
 Then we used this time at the retreat to reorganize the work so that it aligns with each team member’s personal goals as well as the group’s goals.
 We created a new org chart and chain of command, including the new team members we knew were coming on.

 We decided that Josh and John would share design responsibilities for our website, logo design and general aesthetics for all of our products.
-Ben, who will start in October, would take on the internals of the TestRPC (now [Ganache](http://truffleframework.com/ganache/)) and related products ensuring we stay up to date with the Ethereum ecosystem.
+Ben, who started in October, would take on the internals of the TestRPC (now [Ganache](/ganache/)) and related products ensuring we stay up to date with the Ethereum ecosystem.
 And Mike would be coming on board to wrangle all of our documentation and learning content, eventually molding it into tailored courses we’d offer to individuals and businesses.

 That just left Nick and I. Though we both knew Nick would work on the internals of Truffle when he was hired, we didn’t know the extent of the work required; in addition to improving Truffle, Nick would be burdened with the arduous task of softly and lovingly ripping my baby from my arms.
 That is, Truffle’s my baby, and I’ve been nurturing it from day one.
 In order to build a more functional and growing team, it became clear I’d have to let go of the internal implementation details and focus more on our business and our product, leaving Nick to explore the tool’s technical way forward.

-This transition has been a great growing experience already, only a few weeks after the retreat itself.
+This transition has been a great growing experience already, both professionally and personally.
 We’ll continue to evaluate this structure over the next six months to see how it works out.

 ### Mission Statement